LudgerHentschel/cbaseline/README.md

 The most common use case is the construction of baseline or background distributions for feature attribution.

-For example, `cbaseline` can supply an equal-weight background to SHAP feature attributions.
+For example, CBaseline can supply an equal-weight background to SHAP feature attributions.

 ```python
 import shap